Bombus polaris

 Bombus polaris is a common Arctic bumblebee species.
-B. polaris is one of two bumblebees that live above the Arctic Circle.
-The other is its social parasite Bombus hyperboreus.
+B. polaris is one of three bumblebees that live above the Arctic Circle.
+The others are its social parasites Bombus hyperboreus and Bombus natvigi.
 B. polaris is a social bee that can survive at near freezing temperatures.
 It has developed multiple adaptations to live in such cold temperatures.
 B. polaris has a thicker coat of hair than most bees, utilizes thermoregulation, and makes insulated nests.

 Taxonomy and phylogeny

 Bombus polaris is part of the family Apidae, which is part of the larger class of Insecta.
 Apidae is the largest family of bees, including several species of bees used by humans for honey consumption.
 B. polaris is part of the subgenus Alpinobombus along with Bombus alpinus, Bombus balteatus, Bombus hyperboreus, and Bombus neoboreus.
 Alpinobombus bees occur in arctic and high alpine regions.
 It is of the Bombini tribe, which feeds on pollen or nectar.

 Description and identification

 General appearance

 Bombus polaris has a thicker coat of hair than temperate bees in order to slow heat loss.
 Although the coloration of this bee is variable, the thorax is usually black with orange-yellow edges, while most of the abdomen is orange-yellow with a black tip.
 B. polaris also has a higher abdominal temperature than its temperate cousins.